 If stretch marks are something you think you’ll be concerned about, you can try and take your time with your weight gain journey and use preventative measures.
 But let’s be honest, sometimes you can do every trick in the book and still get stretch marks so acceptance is key overall.

 It doesn’t matter whether it’s from your friends, family, or strangers everyone is going to comment on your appearance.
 Good and bad.
 As I started to get more curves I was getting compliments and positive comments from both men and women.
 Men were more attracted to me and wanted my phone number.
 Women wanted to know my secrets and asked if I could train them.
 However, I also got negative feedback from other men and women who’ve said they don’t want me to look manly from lifting weights.
-My advice: Don’t let what anyone says about the way you look get into your head.
+My advice: Don’t let what anyone says about you to get into your head.

 Positive comments are great until you don’t fit into that ideal anymore and negative comments can just make you feel down about yourself.